Skip to Main Content

 https://studentaid.gov/manage-loans/repayment/plans/income-driven

-What is the Savings on A Valuable Education (SAVE) repayment plan?
+What is happening with the Savings on A Valuable Education (SAVE) repayment plan

 What is Public Service Loan Forgiveness (PSLF)?

-The PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
+The PSLF Program was created in 2007 to encourage individuals to enter and remain in public service jobs.
+Under the program, a borrower may qualify for forgiveness of the remaining balance of their federal loans if they have made 120 monthly qualifying payments under a qualifying repayment plan while working full-time for a qualifying employer.

 Important*: You must be working for a qualifying employer at the time you submit the form for forgiveness and at the time the remaining balance on your loan is forgiven.